 (g) that political, environmental or other difficulties in obtaining requisite approvals prevent mining or restrict it in a manner that is, or subject to conditions that are, for the time being impracticable; or

+(h) that —

+(i) the mining tenement is one of 2 or more mining tenements (“combined reporting tenements”) the subject of arrangements approved under section 115A(4) for the filing of combined mineral exploration reports; and

-(h) that the mining tenement is comprised within a project involving more than one tenement, and that expenditure on a tenement or tenements comprised in that project would have been such as to satisfy the expenditure requirements in relation to the tenement concerned had that aggregate expenditure been apportioned in respect of the various tenements comprised in the project.
+(ii) the aggregate exploration expenditure for the combined reporting tenements would have been such as to satisfy the expenditure requirements for the mining tenement concerned had that aggregate exploration expenditure been apportioned between the combined reporting tenements.

+(2a) In subsection (2)(h) —

+“aggregate exploration expenditure” means expenditure —

+(a) on, or in connection with, exploration for minerals on the combined reporting tenements; and

+(b) worked out in a manner specified in the regulations.

 (3) Notwithstanding that the reasons given for the application for exemption are not amongst those set out in subsection (2), a certificate of exemption may also be granted for any other reason which may be prescribed or which in the opinion of the Minister is sufficient to justify such exemption.